annricsovanta/sap-cap-ai-core-breakout-session/STEPS.md

-# Presenter Guide — BP AI Enrichment
+# Live Coding Session — BP AI Enrichment

-Live coding session.
 Build the project step by step from scratch.
-Each section maps to a branch (`step/01` → `step/04`) — use the branches as checkpoints if something breaks.
+Each section maps to a branch (`step/01` → `step/03`) — use the branches as checkpoints if something breaks.

 ---